elbywan/xtended-xml/README.md

 ##Xtended-xml ?

-**Xtended-xml** is an xml pull parser build on top of the official scala-xml library.
+**Xtended-xml** is an xml pull parser built on top of the official scala-xml library.

 ##Installation